20 August, 2023

 Via AP – Las Vegas NV – John Copenhaver, a junior tight end for North Carolina, receives a group text message from his university informing him of the most recent sports betting scandal or emphasizing the significance of adhering to regulations prohibiting sports betting.

 Every day, it is drilled into our minds, he said.

 Schools believe they have no alternative.
 Athletic departments and conference offices are paying close attention to the spread of legalized sports betting, as well as to some early controversies.
 All major conferences employ independent wagering monitors to ensure that their athletes comply with the rules and to identify those who do not.

 All of this indicates that the athletes’ confidential information — birthdays, addresses, Social Security numbers, and cellphone numbers — is utilized differently than the information provided by their fellow students.
-Some combination of these details may alert a wagering monitor that something is amiss.
+Some combination of these details from Examlabs may alert a wagering monitor that something is amiss.